why Prologis Inc. [PLD] is a Good Choice for Investors After New Price Target of $142.81

 Sponsored

-Barclays 2023 Global Financial Services Conference at the New York Hilton Midtown on Monday Sept.
-11, at 11:15 a.m.
-ET.

-The stocks have a year to date performance of 10.29 percent and weekly performance of 0.83 percent.
-The stock has been moved at 3.60 percent over the last six months.
-The stock has performed 1.34 percent around the most recent 30 days and changed 1.68 percent over the most recent 3-months.

-If compared to the average trading volume of 2.62M shares, PLD reached to a volume of 3374793 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.56M shares, PLD reached a trading volume of 3722681 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PLD shares is $142.81 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PLD stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.